 $builder->union() returns only distinct rows with no duplicates.

-π° Get your brand, product, or service the attention it needs with affordable classified ad placement in the OpenLampTech newsletter.
-Thank you for your support!
+📰 Get your brand, product, or service the attention it deserves with affordable classified ad placement in the OpenLampTech newsletter.
+I appreciate your support!

 CodeIgniter 4 Query Builder $builder->unionAll() method